 Team AveningTech embeds information assurance and cybersecurity initiatives across all service offerings, with our risk management processes incorporating ISO 31000 principles.
-Our experts support certification and accreditation (C&A) package development and updates, including RMF.
-Additionally, they conduct reviews of operational/system security, application code, as well as architecture and design of systems.
-They also conduct risk assessment/analysis, compliance monitoring, and configuration compliance.
-Our efforts also involve the development, update, and review of system documentation and diagrams.
-We also provide support to the Government in identifying and documenting any changes made to the system which would impact its security posture.
-We utilize physical, technical, and administrative controls to accomplish these tasks.
 In addition, Team AveningTech cyber security personnel are RMF experts, assisting multiple customers with the C&A process, in accordance with NIST 800-37.
 We apply RMF in a NIST-compliant multi-step approach Team AveningTech also applies the RMF risk scoring approach in a continuous monitoring environment, which we will embed in DON’s information security program.
 For success, it requires assessment of all security controls, including management and operational controls that cannot be assessed using automated tools, and therefore requires both automated and manual processes.
 Team AveningTech is the best choice to implement continuous monitoring in RMF because our approach to the security assessment process is streamlined for DON to reduce the level of effort for system stakeholders.
-Assessment results are incorporated back into the system’s Risk Profile and reported to stakeholders.
 Further, Team AveningTech will fundamentally change cybersecurity’s relationship to the mission by developing and employing an Enterprise Service Delivery Model (ESDM) supported by a flexible, continuously improving program that tailors protection strategies.
-The ESDM will use an assurance methodology constructed on the pillars of confidentiality, integrity, availability, and accountability.
-In addition, we deploy automated cybersecurity assessment and reporting tools built to determine cyber risk management capabilities measured against multiple international standards and applicable regulatory guidance.
+We deploy automated cybersecurity assessment and reporting tools built to determine cyber risk management capabilities measured against multiple international standards and applicable regulatory guidance.
 Our risk assessment methodology is anchored in security frameworks that include NIST, ISO, and Control Objectives for Information and Related Technology (COBIT)-5.

 Subtask 4 – Audit and Compliance Management: A security audit requires compliance management, and is a systematic evaluation of the security posture of an agency’s information systems by measuring how well it conforms to the established set of security policies.
 A thorough audit Team AveningTech carries out typically assesses the security of a system's physical configuration and environment, software, information handling processes and user practices.
 We use process-approved templates, data compliance through integrated validation, policy and regulatory support.
 Our team uses a range of approaches to minimize vulnerabilities and target many types of cyberthreats.
 Detection, prevention and response to security threats involve the use of security policies, software tools, and IT services.

-Subtask 5 – Incident Handling and Response (EVALUATED): The AveningTech Team uses the National Institute of Standards and Technology (NIST) incident response framework to structure and implement our incident handling and response approach.
+Subtask 5 – Incident Handling and Response: The AveningTech Team uses the National Institute of Standards and Technology (NIST) incident response framework to structure and implement our incident handling and response approach.
 Our approach identifies and mitigates cybersecurity incidents through a several step process, including preparation/anticipation of an incident, detection of an incident, containing the incident, eliminating the threat, and reaching full recovery.
 We then conduct post-incident analysis and learning to help prevent damage from similar future incidents.